michidk/vscli/README.md

 - First, check whether a dev container config was specified via the `--config` flag -> launch it
 - Then loads the first dev container it finds
-  - If more than one exists -> show a interactive list of dev containers and let the user select one
+  - If more than one exists -> show an interactive list of dev containers and let the user select one
   - If one exists -> launch it
   - If none exists -> launch vscode normally without a dev container